Official ballot language

 Empower our Future, a group of local pro-muni residents that includes former city council members and backed by a number of organizations, including Eco-Cycle, New Era Colorado, PLAN-Boulder County and the local Sierra Club chapter.

-Some of Empower’s organizers also formed an official issue committee, No on 2C for Local Power.
+Some of Empower’s organizers also formed an official issue committee, No on 2C for What the city of Boulder calls the muni.
 A statement of contributions and expenditures has not yet been filed; this article will be updated with that information.

 No on 2C has raised $34,566.58 to date and spent $22,099.67, according to campaign filings.